microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

    ![Screenshot](../../images/get-row-by-id-from-customer-cud-event-payload.png)

 ## <a name="business"></a>Create Power Automate flows w/ business event trigger
-In this exercise, you’ll learn to create Power Automate flows w/ business event trigger that’s offered by the standard Dataverse connector.
+In this exercise, you’ll learn to create Power Automate flows w/ a business event trigger that’s offered by the standard Dataverse connector.
 To perform this exercise, follow these steps:
 1. On Power Apps/Automate maker portal, select the **Flows** section, **+ New flow** dropdown menu, and **Automated cloud flow** item.

    ![Screenshot](../../images/automated-cloud-flow.png)

-1. Enter *Customer blocked event* as your flow name, search for the **When an action is performed** trigger to add, and select the **Create** button.
+1. Enter *YourAlias Customer Blocked Event Flow* as your flow name, search for the **When an action is performed** trigger to add, and select the **Create** button.

    ![Screenshot](../../images/add-business-event-trigger.png)